-The notion of transcendental weight appears in a natural mathematical question: in a given class of integrals such as those in equation (\ref{eq:deffeynmanint}) for a given integral topology, can one find special linear combinations such that the $\epsilon$ expansion is maximally transcendental?
-That is, the expansion at each order only contains maximal weight terms, not the sub-leading ones.
-These integrals will be called Uniformly Transcendental (UT).
-This notion is important since it is known in examples that for the maximally supersymmetric Yang-Mills theory observables such as the planar cusp anomalous dimension are typically maximally transcendental.
-Even better, a general conjecture known as the ``maximal transcendentality principle'' \cite{Kotikov:2002ab,Kotikov:2004er} states that the maximal transcendental terms appearing in QCD are directly related to the $\mathcal{N}=4$ SYM.
-Just on this basis alone it is already interesting to explore the transcendentality properties of Feynman integrals, especially for observables in maximally supersymmetric Yang-Mills theory.
-Even better, the three-loop form factor in $\mathcal{N}=4$ SYM was written in terms of UT integrals in \cite{Gehrmann:2011xn}.
-Hence a natural expectation for the four-loop form factor is that its expansion is maximally transcendental.
+The notion of transcendental weight appears in a natural mathematical question: in a given class of integrals, such as those in \Eref{eq:deffeynmanint} for a given integral topology, can one find special linear combinations such that the $\epsilon$ expansion is maximally transcendental?
+That is, the expansion at each order only contains maximal weight terms, not the subleading ones.
+These integrals will be called uniformly transcendental (UT).
+This notion is important, since it is known in examples that, for the maximally supersymmetric Yang--Mills theory, such observables as the planar cusp anomalous dimension are typically maximally transcendental.
+Even better, a general conjecture known as the `maximal transcendentality principle' \cite{Kotikov:2002ab,Kotikov:2004er} states that the maximal transcendental terms appearing in QCD are directly related to the $\mathcal{N}=4$ SYM.
+On this basis alone, it is already interesting to explore the transcendentality properties of Feynman integrals, especially for observables in maximally supersymmetric Yang--Mills theory.
+Even better, the three-loop form factor in $\mathcal{N}=4$ SYM is written in terms of UT integrals in Ref. \cite{Gehrmann:2011xn}.
+Hence, a natural expectation for the four-loop form factor is that its expansion is maximally transcendental.
 This property would be guaranteed if it can be expressed in terms of UT master integrals with rational number coefficients.